leonid-shevtsov/GemLinks_SublimeText/README.md

 Install "Gem Links" from Sublime Text's [Package Control](https://sublime.wbond.net).

 If you use OS X and [rbenv](https://github.com/sstephenson/rbenv) or [RVM](https://rvm.io), chances are Sublime Text can't find the correct Ruby version by itself.
-Then you should install the [Fix Mac Path](https://github.com/int3h/SublimeFixMacPath) which makes the $PATH from your shell available in Sublime Text.
-(This will also fix all kinds of build tools dependant on custom $PATH.)
+Then you should install the [Fix Mac Path](https://github.com/int3h/SublimeFixMacPath) plugin, which makes the $PATH from your shell available in Sublime Text.
+(This will also fix all kinds of build tools dependent on custom $PATH.
+)

 * * *